-Tuxtla's first name derives from the Nahuatl word tochtlan, meaning "abundance of rabbits."
+Tuxtla's mouthful of a name derives from the Nahuatl word tochtlan, meaning "abundance of rabbits."
 Its second name honors Joaquín Miguel Gutiérrez, who fought for the state's independence from Spain and incorporation into the newly independent country of Mexico.
 The town became the state capital in 1892, taking the honor away from San Cristóbal.

 To get your bearings, stay on Avenida Central, which becomes Boulevard Belisario Domínguez as it heads west.